AlokSachan/cicddemo/README.md

 # cicddemo
-This is repository to demonstrated the CICD process
+This is repository to demonstrated the CICD process using git